vamsitallapudi/Android-Interview-Questions-And-Answers/java/README.md

 -   **Is Java a Pass By Value or Pass by Reference?**<br/>
     A) Java is always a Pass by Value.
 Any value which is modified in the called function will not be reflected in the calling function.
 For Example, [Click Here.](https://stackoverflow.com/a/12429953/3424919)

+-   **String a = “abc”;  String b = new String(“abc”); Will a == b ??**<br/>
+    A) It depends.
+Here with the first statement, i.e, String a = “abc”, JVM will search for a string with “abc” in String constant pool(SCP) and if its not there it will create a new Object.
+    If we declare it again, i.e., String b = “abc”, then b will point to same string from SCP.
+    However, String b = new String(“abc”) always creates a new String object.

+- **Why Java doesnot support Multiple Inheritance?**<br>
+    A) If we inherit from two classes which have methods of same name, it is difficult for JVM to choose which one to inherit from.
+Hence creators of Java decided to skip multiple inheritance where as other languages like C++, Python supports Multiple Inheritance, where you have to specify explicitly specify which super class's method you need to use.

+- **What is the difference between Interface and Abstract Class?**<br>
+    A) We can inherit multiple interfaces in Java using Interfaces where as we can inherit only one Abstract class.
+Abstract classes can access fields of a particular object so you can access or modify the state of the object where as in interfaces you cannot modify the state of the object.

 -   **Heap Space vs Stack Memory in Java?**<br/>
     A)
         <!-- TABLE_GENERATE_START -->